C3BI-pasteur-fr/python-course-1/source/Scripting.rst

 * **shell = True** : in this case the subprocessus is executed in a sub-shell, args must be a ``string`` formatted as the command is typed in a terminal.
   This include the *quote* or *backslash* to escape spaces etc.
-  If args is  alist, the first item will be executed in a sub-shell but the other items will be consider as options of the shell itself.
+  If args is a list, the first item will be executed in a sub-shell but the other items will be consider as options of the shell itself.

   ::